flywheel-apps/dicom-send/TESTING.md

 If you are testing locally, you have two options.

 1. Input file to be passed into the Docker image; an example is provided here: dicom-send/tests/assets/image1.dcm
-2. Set an API Key and Session ID, which also requires the creation of /flywheel/v0/input where the Gear will download DICOM data from the specified Session ID.
-This behavior is handled natively by Flywheel and is only required for local testing.
+2. Set an API Key and Session ID.